denistsoi/franklinchen.github.io/content/post/2012-09-14-passion-of-bachs-air-on-the-g-string-three-different-interpretations.markdown

 disqus_url: "http://franklinchen.com/blog/2012/09/14/passion-of-bachs-air-on-the-g-string-three-different-interpretations/"
 url: "blog/2012/09/14/passion-of-bachs-air-on-the-g-string-three-different-interpretations/"
 comments: true
 categories:
 - music
 - Baroque
 - Johann Sebastian Bach
+- Air on G String
 - recorder
 - Baroque flute
 ---
 Yesterday, while driving home from work, I had my radio on, tuned to Pittsburgh's classical music station, [WQED FM](http://wqed.org/fm), as usual, and I immediately recognized the piece that was being performed.
 I listened with curiosity and then anger and disappointment as I made my way home.

-It was a movement from one of Johann Sebastian Bach's orchestra suites, the movement that has been popularized in the form of ["The Air on the G String"](http://en.wikipedia.org/wiki/Air_on_the_G_String).
+It was a movement from one of Johann Sebastian Bach's orchestra suites (Orchestral Suite No. 3 in D major, BWV 1068), the movement that has been popularized in the form of ["The Air on the G String"](http://en.wikipedia.org/wiki/Air_on_the_G_String).

 I think this piece is a good litmus test of how we perceive and appreciate Baroque music.

+### (Update of 2015-06-10)

+Many readers have commented on this post, and therefore I have written an [important sequel](/blog/2015/06/10/revisiting-bachs-air-on-g-string-from-a-singing-and-dancing-viewpoint/) to this post, 3 years later!

 <!--more-->